Blood glucose monitors: What factors affect accuracy?

 Test using a control solution.
 Follow your normal blood-testing procedure, but use a liquid control solution instead of blood.
 These solutions usually come with your monitor and are available at most drugstores and pharmacies.
 Follow package directions.

 Use liquid control solutions every time you open a new container of test strips, and occasionally as you use them.
-You should also use liquid control solutions if you drop your blood glucose meter, or whenever you get unusual results.
+You generally should also use liquid control solutions if you drop your blood glucose meter, or whenever you get unusual results.

 - Match your reading with lab results.
 Take the blood glucose monitor along when you visit your doctor or have an appointment for lab work.
 Check your blood sugar level with your meter at the same time that blood is drawn for lab tests.
 Then compare your meter's reading with the lab results.
 Results that are within 15 percent of the lab reading are considered accurate.